ChrstphrHll/npc_gen/students/Kymber Korrigash.md

 ---
 ### Description
 - 2nd year Elf Paladin in Jettenia
-- wavy black hair that's parted to the side, slightly obscuring an eye, Amber eyes, and Dark Brown skin
+- short straight platinum hair that's wild, Amber eyes, and Dark Brown skin
 - Is Just and Physical, and has Abundance as their ideal

 ### Organizations